SNOUK DESIGN NOTES BLOG

 Trello

 The_Game initially kicked off as a 2D programming-esque rule-changing game in the initial days of pre-production.
-But the deeper we went in, we quickly understood that the experience wasn't all fun for everyone.
+But the deeper we went in, we quickly understood that the experience wasn't all that fun for everyone.

-Initially, I took on the role of a lead game designer and worked on finalizing all the game systems required as per our design pillars, intentions, and the game loop envisioned in pre-production.
+Initially, I took on the role of a lead game designer and worked to finalize all game systems as per our design pillars, intentions, and the game loop envisioned in pre-production.
+Once the game design was set up for success, we shifted our focus to level design and progression.

 Over the course of production: